Access Control

 Scope Format

-Section titled “Scope Format”Scopes follow the action:resource convention (11 scopes total):
+Section titled “Scope Format”Scopes follow the action:resource convention:

 This format is designed to scale.
-Finer-grained resource scoping (e.g., read:change_set,
+Finer-grained resource scoping (e.g., read:rule,

 add new scopes.